preciofishbone/OmniaDocs/web-content-management/web-pages/page-layouts/index.rst

 ------------------------
 When you have made all the changes, you can choose to save the layout as new layout template (base layout).
 You don't have to publish to be able to do that.

-1. Add a new name for the layout and then click Save.
+1. Add a new name for the layout and then click "Save".

 .. image:: save-as-new-layout.png